hao80206/NutriMate-project/Software Design Document.md

 1. User Authentication and Personalization
    - Secure login
    - Personalised dashboard to each user
-   - Customisable goals
+   - Customisable calories intake
 2. Food database and search function
    - Extensive database of food with nutritional information
-   - Intuitive search and predict suggestions
 3. Data Visualization
-   - Interactive chart and graphs for food intake
+   - Interactive chart and graphs for food intake such as
    - Visual representation for macronutrient
 4. Detailed Nutritional Analysis
    - Comprehensive breakdown of macronutrients (proteins, carbohydrates, fats) and micronutrients
-5. Goal Settings
+5. Calorie Calculator Settings
-   - Customizable goals
+   - Customizable calories intake
    - Visual tracking with chart and graphs for day and week
    - Achievement system to motivate user

-**Other Form***
-- Enhance search functionality make finding easier for the customer
-- User-friendly interface to improve navigation.
-- Visual representation tables or graphs showing nutritional information.
-- Users can input minimum and maximum values for the selected nutrient and get display all food that meet criteria.
-- Customer filter food based on nutritional content levels.
-- Customer have a nutritional calculator helps to tracks and calculate the nutrients consumed during the day.
-- Customizable user profiles for personalised experience.

 ### 1.3	Benefit Analysis